46-Page Dental Template + 145-Post Blog Migration

 The ask was explicit: match the Figma, preserve the URL structure the agency had mapped in the workbook’s Sitemap tab, and surface any deviations to the agency’s shared issue backlog rather than resolving them unilaterally.

 What the agency needed to protect was the integrity of their template across all the dental practices it serves.
-That protection starts with a development discipline that keeps per-project customisations inside per-client overrides — if a style change lands in a shared component, it propagates silently to every other site on the same template.
+That protection starts by keeping per-project customisations inside per-client overrides — if a style change lands in a shared component, it propagates silently to every other site on the same template.
 Beyond template isolation, this project had a second category of risk: a template system that has served multiple clients accumulates content artifacts — placeholder copy, development-era URLs, and in this case, content-language elements that originated in the template’s development environment and must be cleaned from every client’s deployment before handoff.
 Site Checker’s content-language sanitization check across all Elementor data, menus, and widgets was the gate that confirmed the staging environment was free of those artifacts before we handed back to the agency.

 Risk context.
 A branded template that has served multiple dental practices carries two categories of risk into every new deployment: per-client customisations that drift into shared components and propagate silently to every other practice on the same base, and accumulated content artifacts — placeholder copy, development-era URLs, content-language residue — that are not always visible through a surface browser inspection.
 Both risks were live on this engagement, and both required explicit gate checks before handoff.